-You can now display the historical uptime of your components.
+You can display the historical uptime of your components using Uptime Showcase.
 Enabling this feature will add a 90-day uptime display to your status page, and a full historical account on the "/uptime" page.
-Each plan type is allowed a certain amount of Showcase Components:

 The Uptime Showcase is a way to show all of the times when things were going great.
 Sure, you may have had a few blips over the year.
 But odds are that your overall uptime percentage includes at least two 9s.
 Now your status page can be used as a sales tool as well.